Pregnant women are strongly recommended to receive influenza vaccine in each pregnancy

 Pregnant women are strongly recommended to receive influenza vaccine in each pregnancy.

-Women who acquire influenza during pregnancy have an increased risk of morbidity and mortality.25 Women who acquire influenza in the later stages of pregnancy have a higher risk of:
+Women who acquire influenza during pregnancy have an increased risk of morbidity and mortality.23 Women who acquire influenza are also at higher risk of preterm birth.30-39

-Vaccinating pregnant women also protects their infants from influenza in early infancy.
-This is due to transplacental transfer of high-titre influenza-specific antibodies.33,42,43
+Vaccinating pregnant women also protects their infants from influenza in the first 6 months of life.
+This is due to transplacental transfer of influenza-specific antibodies.31,40,41

 Timing of influenza vaccination during pregnancy